Japan deflation ebbs, output up; BOJ target still elusive

 The government is under pressure to build on the improved sentiment by undertaking painful structural reforms, such as deregulation, to foster more sustainable growth.

+Aso told a regular news conference he doesn't see any chance now of postponing the tax increase and that with the move, "we can ensure the path towards restoring Japan's fiscal health."

+The OECD said on Wednesday that any delay by Japan's government in repairing public finances would raise the risk of a spike in Japan's long-term yields, as its central bank pursues massive quantitative easing through purchases of government bonds.

-(Additional reporting by Kaori Kaneko, Mari Saito and Stanley White; Writing by William Mallard; Editing by Shri Navaratnam and Sanjeev Miglani)
+(Additional reporting by Stanley White; Writing by William Mallard; Editing by Shri Navaratnam)